About

 Our search is powerful but limited to names and addresses.
 To provide a more powerful way to explore some of our data we've begun using Datasette, an exciting technology from news developer Simon Willison that allows end users to run raw sql queries against databases.
 Read more about them here.

-This site is a project of The Center for Public Integrity with funding from the John S. and James L. Knight Foundation.
+This site is a project of The Center for Public Integrity with funding from the John S. and James L. Knight Foundation and the Reva and David Logan Foundation .
 It was created by The Investigative Reporting Workshop through a grant from the Reva and David Logan Foundation.

 Thanks to our partners who have helped us gather data and inform users about this project.

-Project team: Jacob Fenton, developer; Jennifer LaFleur, project manager and data editor; Megan Gayle Crigger, designer; Cole Goins and Charlie Hsing-Chuan Dodge, audience engagement; Janelle O'Dea, Kiernan Nicholls, Aarushi Sahejpal, Dariya Tsyrenzhapova and Yanqi Xu, data reporters.
+Project team: Jacob Fenton, developer; Jennifer LaFleur, project manager and data editor; Megan Gayle Crigger, designer; Cole Goins, Charlie Hsing-Chuan Dodge, Lisa Yanick Litwiller and Vanessa Freeman, audience engagement; Janelle O'Dea, Kiernan Nicholls, Aarushi Sahejpal, Dariya Tsyrenzhapova and Yanqi Xu, data reporters.
 Contributors: Kimberly Cataudella, Madeleine Davison, Ileana Garnand, Nami Hijikata, David Herzog, Marisa Iati, Julia Ingram, Morgan Krakow, Sidney Madden, Taylor Perse, Kara Tabor, Braeden Waddell, Rebekah Alvey and Rachel Looker.